 Several years ago during a period when time slowed down and life became very still, I decided to use my sketchbook as an archive to collect moments and observations during the challenging caregiving years.
-I experienced time during the caregiving years and that stillness and slowness transformed my artwork.
+I experienced time as stillness and its slowness transformed my artwork.
 It transformed the scale of the images and they became more intimate and thoughtful.
-It also transformed the subject matter from one about a relationship to spaces, and how we engage with the landscape and inhabit the city, to how we engage in our relationship with others.
-The images became all about the figure and as traditional and predictable as figurative images can be, they remain for me a territory that offers endless exploration of a mystery that is contained and revealed within the other.
+It also transformed the subject matter from compositions of space and how we engage the landscape and the city, to transcribing intimate moments that anchor our relationships with others.
+The image exclusively focused on the figure rather than our built environment.
+Working with the figure is traditional and yet the figure remains for me a territory that offers endless exploration of a mystery that is contained and revealed within another.

 "Instructions for living a life: